Back to All Events

 Trip Activities

-• Indigenous Seed Workshop
+• Indigenous Seeds and Farmer Seed Systems

-• Seed Preservation Methods and Processes
+• Seed Preservation Methods and Processes (learn to preserve millet, beans, vegetable seeds, etc.)

 • Shea Butter Processing & MORE.